nondejus/AwesomeUnityCommunity/README.md

 * [RuntimeUnityEditor](https://github.com/ManlyMarco/RuntimeUnityEditor) - In-game inspector and debugging tools for applications made with Unity3D game engine.
 * [UnityPreviewGenerator](https://github.com/klhurley/UnityPreviewGenerator) - Generates preview textures for sprites, icons of Unity models.
 * [CircularColorPickerUnity](https://github.com/mathiassiig/CircularColorPickerUnity) - Just a shader and a script for a circular color picker.
+* [ScriptFinder](https://github.com/JoebRogers/ScriptFinder) - A Unity editor extension to find script references within your project in seconds.

 ### :wrench: Tools <a name="tools"></a>